kauffmanes/intrepidem/src/content/projects/intrepidem.md

 When it comes to deployment, I usually use DigitalOcean or AWS for this.
 In this case, I decided to try out <a href="">Netlify</a> because it's the cool kid on the block currently.
 And after having done so, I understand why.
 In about an hour, I had set up a seamless pipeline between my Github branch and Netlify, including a form handler for the contact form!
 All you do is add the attribute "netlify" to your form, and when Netlify is building your project, it automatically sets up a handler.
 The minute that my site was live, the contact form was ready to record responses.
 My next step here will be seeing if there's a way to automatically send an email to myself when I have a new submission, similar to what I do with SES/SNS in AWS.
 Altogether, the developer experience was amazing with Netlify and I will use it again.

 Another new change is that now the entire site will be served with HTTPS.
-I had set up certificates in other sites before, but for some reason, my own personal site was lacking, so I decided to practice what I preach.
+I had set up certificates in other sites before, but for some reason, my own personal site was lacking, so I decided to practice what I preach (this is in progress).

 Finally, the big change was the switch from intrepidem.com to emilykauffman.com.
 Although I will always feel a connection to that goofy name, I thought that using emilykauffman.com would tie my content more closely to me and allow others to find me easier.